johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 vertically, and although the scanline effect is weaker, it still subtly contributes to the overall "textured" quality of the image.

-{{< figure name="img/amiga-crt/shadow-of-the-beast-pal.jpg" nameSmall="img/amiga-crt/shadow-of-the-beast-pal-small.jpg" captionAlign="center" alt="Shadow of the Beast, PAL" width="90%" >}}
+{{< figure name="img/amiga-crt/shadow-of-the-beast-pal.jpg" nameSmall="img/amiga-crt/shadow-of-the-beast-pal-small.jpg" captionAlign="left" alt="Shadow of the Beast, PAL" width="90%" >}}

   [Shadow of the Beast](https://amiga.abime.net/games/view/shadow-of-the-beast), 320&times;256 PAL, [too many colours to count](https://codetapper.com/amiga/sprite-tricks/shadow-of-the-beast/).
 You cannot really discern individual scanlines, but the image definitely has a canvas-like textured quality.

 {{< /figure >}}

-{{< figure name="img/amiga-crt/protracker-1084s.jpg" nameSmall="img/amiga-crt/protracker-1084s.jpg" captionAlign="center" alt="Protracker, PAL" width="90%" >}}
+{{< figure name="img/amiga-crt/protracker-1084.jpg" nameSmall="img/amiga-crt/protracker-1084-small.jpg" captionAlign="left" alt="Protracker, PAL" width="90%" >}}

-  Protracker running on a PAL 1084S monitor.
+  Protracker running on a PAL Commodore 1084 monitor.
 Similarly to the previous photo, you cannot see scanlines just a subtle texture over the whole image.

 {{< /figure >}}

-{{< figure name="img/amiga-crt/amiga-wb31-1084s.jpg" nameSmall="img/amiga-crt/amiga-wb31-1084s.jpg" captionAlign="left" alt="Workbench 3.1, PAL" width="90%" >}}
+{{< figure name="img/amiga-crt/amiga-wb31-1084s.jpg" nameSmall="img/amiga-crt/amiga-wb31-1084s-small.jpg" captionAlign="left" alt="Workbench 3.1, PAL" width="90%" >}}

-  Workbench 3.1 running on a PAL 1084S monitor in 640&times;512 mode.
+  Workbench 3.1 running on a PAL Commodore 1084 monitor in 640&times;512 mode.
   The scanlines are very faintly visible, but viewing this zoomed-in image is the equivalent of pressing your nose right up to the front glass of the screen...
 You wouldn't see any sign of scanlines under normaling viewing conditions (from 1 to 1.5 meters), but they subtly contribute to the "feel" of the image.